Capital One Quicksilver Cash Rewards Credit Card review: a streamlined flat-rate cash back card

 Since flat-rate cards reward purchases that don’t usually fall within standard bonus categories, you could benefit by pairing your Quicksilver with a bonus category card for your specialized spending.

-The Blue Cash Preferred® Card from American Express would make an excellent partner for 6 percent cash back on U.S. supermarket purchases (up to $6,000 per year, then 1 percent); 6 percent back on select U.S. streaming services; 3 percent cash back on transit; 3 percent back on U.S. gas station purchases; 1 percent back on all other purchases—if you don’t mind a $95 annual fee ($0 introductory annual fee for one year).
+The Blue Cash Preferred® Card from American Express would make an excellent partner for 6 percent cash back on U.S. supermarket purchases (up to $6,000 per year, then 1 percent); 6 percent back on select U.S. streaming services; 3 percent cash back on transit; 3 percent back on U.S. gas station purchases; and 1 percent back on all other purchases—if you don’t mind a $95 annual fee ($0 introductory annual fee for the first year).

 Bankrate’s take: Is the Capital One Quicksilver worth it?

 The Capital One Quicksilver Cash Rewards Credit Card is a popular choice among cardholders who want a straightforward cash back card that earns rewards on all purchases.
 Other than the possible interest, there are no ongoing fees or bonus categories to worry about.
 Capital One can even automate the redemption process.